chihane/PickerChu/README.md

 ##Integration

-Import module `PickerChu` into your project and simply add the following line to the `dependencies` section of your `build.gradle` file:
+Simply add the following line to the `dependencies` section of your `build.gradle` file:

-    compile project(':PickerChu')
+    compile 'mlxy.pickerchu:PickerChu:1.0'

-Or check this out: https://jitpack.io/#mlxy/PickerChu

 ##For Eclipse users